 United Way of the Southern Tier is committed to helping our community through COVID-19, supporting nonprofits in Chemung and Steuben counties with the greatest capacity to serve our most vulnerable populations — specifically senior citizens, children, and struggling families.

-This year, up to $300 of your donation may be tax deductible, even if you don’t usually itemize.
-The new charitable deduction allows most Americans to deduct donations to charities from their taxes when filing for 2020.
+Again this year, up to $300 of your donation may be tax deductible, even if you don’t usually itemize.
+The charitable deduction allows most Americans to deduct donations to charities from their taxes when filing for 2020 and 2021.
 Please, donate to United Way today and support your community.
 Thank you.